 - Deep fry for 1 minute on one side and flip to cook the other side for 1 minute.
 If your meat is thinner than ¾ inch, then reduce to 45 seconds for each side.

-- After resting for 4 minutes, bring the oil back to 350F (180C) of oil again and deep fry the meat for 1 minute (about 30 seconds each side).
+- After resting for 4 minutes, bring the oil back to 350ºF (180ºC) of oil again and deep fry the meat for 1 minute (about 30 seconds each side).

-- Poke the meat with a chopstick and if clear liquid comes out then it’s done.
+- Remove from the oil and poke the meat with a chopstick and if clear liquid comes out then it’s done.
 Drain the oil by holding the meat vertically again for a few seconds.
-Then leave it on top of rack/paper towel for 2 minutes.
-If you have to use paper towel, try to keep the meat in a vertical position so it does not get soggy on one side.
+Then leave it on top of the rack or paper towel for 2 minutes.
+If you have to use the paper towel, try to keep the meat in a vertical position so it does not get soggy on one side.